3a1b2c3/seeingSpace/README.md

 #### Lightfields capture and rendering
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the amount of light flowing in every direction through every point in space.
-The magnitude of each ray is given by the radiance and the space of all possible light rays is given by the five-dimensional plenoptic function.
-The 7D plenoptic function under certain assumptions and relaxations simplifies to a **4D light field**, which is easier to sample and operate on.
+The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
+The 7D plenoptic function can under certain assumptions and relaxations simplifies to a **4D light field**, which is easier to sample and operate on.

-The 4D lightfield, 2D spatial (x,y) and 2D angular (u,v), is captured by a plenoptic sensor.
+The 4D lightfield has 2D spatial (x,y) and 2D angular (u,v) imformation that is captured by a plenoptic sensor.
 • the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space
 • the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.

-##### Capture
+##### Capturing static and dynamic light fields
 Compared to a traditional camera that only captures the intensity of the incident light, a light-field camera provides angular information for each pixel.
 In principle, this additional information allows 2D images to be reconstructed at a given focal plane, and hence a depth map can be computed.
 While **special cameras and cameras arrangements** have been build to capture light fields it is also possible them with a conventional camera or smart phone under certain constraints (see [Crowdsampling the Plenoptic Function](#crowdsampling)).